 Fig. 1.3: A map of the Latin Quarter showing the location of Our Lady of Guadalupe on Broadway, the area's major thoroughfare, copied from: Hansen, ed., San Francisco, 250.

-Map of the Latin Quarter showing the location of Nuestra Senora de Guadalupe Church (Anne Cervantes/Gladys Hanson)
+Map of the Latin Quarter showing the location of Nuestra Senora de Guadalupe Church (Gladys Hanson, as cited in Cervantes, 2018)

 Our Lady of Guadalupe Church